Mazda MX-5 (NC): Special editions (2009—2012)

 MX-5 Kuro are limited (200 soft-top, 400 Roadster Coupe) versions of MX-5 126PS 1.8i SE Soft-top and 160PS 2.0i Sport Tech Roadster Coupe, for the UK market.
 The Soft-top and Roadster Coupe included 5 and 6-speed manual transmissions respectively.
-Common features included a diffuser-style rear sports bumper, larger-diameter sports exhaust, unique race car inspired exterior graphics, Black detailing around the front grille and front fog lights, plus unique 'Kuro Edition' badging, Stone and Black heated leather seats, Stone leather door inserts with contrasting red stitching, a silver interior deco panel with red accents, alloy pedals, premium floor mats with race inspired logo and climate control air conditioning.
+They have a diffuser-style rear sports bumper, larger-diameter sports exhaust, unique race car inspired exterior graphics, Black detailing around the front grille and front fog lights, plus unique 'Kuro Edition' badging, Stone and Black heated leather seats, Stone leather door inserts with contrasting red stitching, a silver interior deco panel with red accents, alloy pedals, premium floor mats with race inspired logo and climate control air conditioning.
 Kuro is the Japanese word for black.

 The vehicles went on sale in July 2012.

 Marketing

 As part of the Roadster's 20th anniversary in Japan, Mazda held a special commemorative event on September 20, 2009, at its Miyoshi Proving Ground in western Japan.
 In addition, 200 MX-5s from Europe were gathered at 24 Hours of Le Mans.
 A "Best of Show" competition was held during the event with a special award going to the most beautiful MX-5.